ukritw/Investigate-TMDb-Dataset/README.md

-# P2: Investigate TMDb Movie Dataset
+# Investigate the TMDb Movie Dataset
 ## Overview
 In this project, I analyzed the TMDb movie dataset by using the Python libraries NumPy, pandas, Seaborn and Matplotlib.